ntnhut/LeetSolve/docs/source/Counting/387_First_Unique_Character_in_a_String.md

 ## [Problem statement](https://leetcode.com/problems/first-unique-character-in-a-string/)

-Given a string `s`, find the first non-repeating character in it and return its index.
-If it does not exist, return `-1`.
+You have a string called `s`.
+Your objective is to locate the index of the first character in the string that does not repeat anywhere else in the string.
+If such a character doesn't exist, return `-1`.

 ### Example 1
 ```text